Hi There – I’m Parin. Thanks for stopping by.

 Want to learn more?
 Here’s me in 5 minutes:

 I started learning how to program in high school.
-Some of my favorite projects to date include those days in Info Tech class in the late 90s and early 2000s.
+Some of my favourite projects to date include those days in Info Tech class in the late 90s and early 2000s.
 A site about Michael Jordan’s dunk competitions, an album cover showcasing Shaq & Kobe’s “Bling Dynasty”, and a video mix covering Michael Jordan’s six championship runs.

 Looking back on it now, I just enjoyed being able to create “something”, seemingly “from scratch”, and never thought it would lead me to a career in the enterprise technology industry, with roles in Technical Support, Consulting, Solution Engineering, Solution Architecture and Partnerships over the last 14.5 years.